awcodes/scribble/README.md

 By default, Scribble will not render a toolbar.
 You can enable the toolbar by calling the `renderToolbar` method.

-You may by providing an array of tools to the `toolbarTools` method.
+You may customize the toolbar by providing an array of tools to the `toolbarTools` method.
 The `withDefaults` option can be used to disable the default tools that are provided to the toolbar by the plugin.

 ```php
 Scribble::make('content')